-Difference between permethrin insecticides and pyrethrum sprays
+The differences between permethrin and pyrethrum

-Pyrethrum insecticide in comparison to permethrin is environmentally friendlier and safer, as it is a natural product.
-For small household needs, opting for pyrethrum is a less toxic idea as it will be less harmful to your health and to the health of your pets.
+In comparison with permethrin, pyrethrum is more environmentally friendly and safer, as it is a natural product.
+For small household needs, opting for pyrethrum will be better for your health and for the health of your pets.

 Even though permethrin has relatively low toxicity, it can be extremely harmful to cats and some other mammals.